Back To CourseEnglish 101: English Literature

 We also recommend watching Introduction to T.S.
-Eliot: Author Background, Works, and Style and What is Temperature? - Definition, Lesson & Quiz
+Eliot: Author Background, Works, and Style and What Is the DSM? - Definition, Lesson & Quiz

 Modern life has many benefits, as we all know.
 Compared to prior times in human history, the age in which we live takes the cake.
 Technological advances and medical breakthroughs have combined, together with the creation of a freer and more just society brought on by democratic government, to enable us and our kids to live fuller and happier lives than we could have hoped for had we been born just a few centuries ago.

 But there is, as with all things, a dark side to modern living lurking beneath the surface.
 Think about the last time you ate out.
 Did someone interrupt the conversation to check their cell phone?
 In an age in which anybody can send a communication to pretty much anyone else in the world, we seem to have lost the art of genuine conversation.
 Now think about the modern city, with its sprawling skyscrapers and bustling downtown scenes, which also betrays a 'dark underbelly,' rivers of sewage, trash, industrial pollutants literally bubbling beneath the surface of our streets.